 6. Hiring an Attorney

-Hiring an attorney can help you understand your rights as an employee.
+Hiring a work comp attorney can help you understand your rights as an employee.
 Attorneys can answer your questions, explain the process and timeline you’ll need to go through before you can receive benefits and help you actually receive the benefits you deserve if your employer is unwilling to support you.